PSESS2020/Vimsu_prototype/README.md

 - Azure Blob Storage

-    Please follow the tutorial on how to get the Azure Storage connection string on the [official Microsoft website](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal).
+    Please follow the tutorial on how to acquire the Azure Storage connection string from your Azure Storage account on the [official Microsoft website](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal).

 - MongoDB